deeperj/dillinger/Thesis.md

 \label{eqn_c4_dwt01}
 \end{equation}

-With respect to scaling and shifting variables of continuous wavelet transforms in equation (\ref{eqn_c4_wavelet01}), a similar linear combination transformation can be applied by constructing orthornormal bases parameters, referred to as scaling ($$\phi$$) and translating ($$\psi$$) functions.
+With respect to scaling and shifting variables of continuous wavelet transforms in equation (\ref{eqn_c4_wavelet01}), a similar linear combination transformation can be applied by constructing orthonormal bases parameters, referred to as scaling ($$\phi$$) and translating ($$\psi$$) functions.
 For example, a simple Haar mother wavelet transform associated with a delta function, it is seen that:
 \begin{equation}
 $$\phi_{j,k}(t)=2^{j/2}\phi(2^jt-k)$$
 \label{eqn_c4_dwt03}